sveltejs/svelte/sites/svelte.dev/README.md

 #### Processing

-Blog posts are processed in the [`src/lib/server/blog`](./src/lib/server/blog) folder. `get-blog-data.js` is responsible for reading the blog posts from filesystem and accumulating the metadata in forms of arrays and objects. `blog/index.js` has the code responsible for _rendering_ the markdown files into HTML.
+Blog posts are processed in the [`src/lib/server/blog/index.js`](./src/lib/server/blog/index.js) file.
+It is responsible for reading the blog posts from filesystem and accumulating the metadata in forms of arrays and objects, and for _rendering_ the markdown files into HTML.
 These functions are then imported into [src/routes/blog/+page.svelte](./src/routes/blog/%2Bpage.server.js), where they show the list of blogs.
 The rendering function is imported in [src/routes/blog/%5Bslug%5D/+page.server.js](./src/routes/blog/%5Bslug%5D/%2Bpage.server.js) and renders the individual blog post there.

 ## Translating the API docs